Skip to main content

 Published 12/31/2025

-Eli Lilly and Company is planning to construct an advanced manufacturing facility in Huntsville, Alabama.
+Eli Lilly and Company is planning to construct an advanced manufacturing facility in Huntsville, Ala.
 Representing a total investment of $6 billion, the multibuilding campus will offer over 1 million sf of space for production, laboratories, packaging, logistics, and utilities.
 The sophisticated development will manufacture active pharmaceutical ingredients and small molecule synthetic and peptide medicines, including the company’s first oral small molecule GLP-1 receptor agonist, orforglipron.

 Read More